-As of 2018, you can buy your JR Pass in some stations in Japan but it will be more expensive.
+You can buy your JR Pass in some stations in Japan but it will be more expensive.
 I recommend to buy it online before your trip and get them delivered to your home address or hotel in Japan.
 In any case, you’ll need to activate it in a train station when you arrive in the country.

 4Pick the best areas to stay in cities strategically.

 Picking a smart location to stay can literally save hours in getting from point A to point B.

 To be honest, anywhere on the circular JR Yamamote Line is a good bet, as you can get to any area of the city rather quickly.

 Shinjuku and Shibuya are popular areas to stay in, with a lot to see, eat and do.
 Ginza and Tokyo Station are extremely convenient transport-wise but lack the fun factor in my opinion.

 Best areas to stay in Kyoto